s0l0ist/ferroid/crates/ferroid/README.md

 26-character string into a u128, correctly **as long as reserved layout constraints aren't violated**.

-If reserved bits are set, Ferroid returns a `DecodeOverflow(id)` error with the full decoded (but invalid) ID.
+If reserved bits are set, Ferroid returns an error, `Base32Error::DecodeOverflow { id }`, containing the full decoded (but invalid) ID.
 You can recover by calling `.into_valid()` to mask off reserved bits allowing explicit error handling or silent recovery.

 ### Generate an ID